 LJ stressed the importance of code-bodies to maintain the process and revisit changes as they progressed.
 LJ considered if more discussion between relevant code-bodies and the Programme was needed.
 AM raised FMa’s suggestion for the Programme to attend CACoP.
 LJ agreed with the suggestion, as code-bodies had to be held to account.
 SJ agreed CACoP would be a good session for the Programme to attend.

 TC considered the reference to SCR modifications and the sandbox application from Good Energy.
-TC noted while it may have no reference to SCR impact, the sandbox application was affected by MHHS, resulting in the sandbox becoming irrelevant.
+TC noted that while the Sandbox application may have no impact on MHHS, the sandbox application was affected by MHHS, resulting in the sandbox becoming irrelevant due to design decisions already agreed.
 LJ replied there would be consultations on sandboxes where feedback should be given and took an action to follow up on this.

-ACTION CCAG09-03: BSC Representative to check whether recent BSC sandbox application affects MHHS.
+ACTION CCAG09-03: BSC Representative to check whether recent BSC sandbox application is affected by MHHS.

 JB noted the sandbox application and its impact on MHHS had been fed into the Programme for further consideration.